 Choosing your marketing channels is all about understanding where your target audience gets their information, what form it’s in, and what influences them to make a purchase.
 Here are some marketing channels that you may decide to focus on:

 - Email: Email marketing is sending emails directly to your audience about your product and content that relates to your product or the mission of your business.
 You can send one-off or automated campaigns with a discount code, for instance, or monthly newsletters.
-There are many Email Service Providers like Mailchimp that have a free plan to help get you started.

 - Social media: You can leverage both organic and paid social media posts to communicate about your product and related content, and provide direct links to your website to purchase.
 Building brand partnerships is a good way to grow your audience, for instance doing a bundled giveaway with your product and other products on Instagram or Facebook.